RodneyShag/Parallel_programming/readme.md

 t.join()
 s.join()
 ```
+Deadlock occurred since the Account `a1` is waiting for Account `a2` to release the lock, and Account `a2` is waiting for Account `a1` to release the lock.

-The deadlock can be fixed by ensuring a lock is grabbed for the smaller account number before the larger account number.
+This deadlock can be fixed by ensuring a lock is grabbed for the smaller account number before the larger account number.

 ```scala
 class Account(private var amount: Int = 0) {